 When my apartment complex's posted TV channel listings didn't match up with what my TV actually registered, I decided to over-engineer a bit of a solution for myself.

-The web app is deployed to GitHub pages and proxied by Cloudflare to be available at channel-list.jackwarren.info.
+The web app is built with Gradle on Travis CI and deployed to Netlify.
+The site is proxied by Cloudflare to be available at channel-list.jackwarren.info.
 A small preview is below:

 The source code is available on GitHub.

 For this project, I decided to dip my toes into a few technologies I hadn't worked with much before:

 I also made use of a few things I had a bit more experience with:

 - Travis CI (Netlify can't handle JVM builds, so Travis CI handles the CI/CD by simply pushing the generated static files to Netlify)

 .jsonupon loading the app in the browser